hmkcode/hmkcode.github.io/_posts/spring/2018-02-20-spring-mvc-excel-view.markdown

 ---
 layout: post
-title:  "Backpropagation Step by Step"
+title:  "Spring MVC Excel View Resolver"
 date:   2018-02-15 14:30:00
 categories: ai
 description: Spring MVC can render retrieved data into views of different format such as PDF, JSP or Excel.
 Spring framework view resolvers e.g. InternalResourceViewResolver, XmlViewResolver, ResourceBundleViewResolver and a few others enable you to render model into views.
 This post shows you how to render model into Excel view using XmlViewResolver.